 - Process complex files and extract detailed line-item data with precision.

 - Deliver structured data in a ready-to-use format, like an Excel spreadsheet, that can be fed directly into your accounting systems.
+If QuickBooks is your platform of choice, see our guide on converting PDF invoices to QuickBooks for a full breakdown of import methods.

 For example, a purpose-built platform like Invoice Data Extraction is engineered to solve these exact challenges.
-It allows you to process batches of up to 1,500 mixed-format documents in a single job and ensures output consistency with a reusable Template Library.
-Critically, it is built on a foundation of security and data privacy; your data is never used to train AI models and is automatically and permanently deleted from the system 48 hours after processing.
+It allows you to process batches of up to 6000 mixed-format documents in a single job and ensures output consistency with a reusable Template Library.
+Critically, it is built on a foundation of security and data privacy; your data is never used to train AI models and is automatically and permanently deleted from the system 24 hours after processing.

 For businesses serious about automating their accounts payable process, a specialized AI tool is the most direct path to achieving the accuracy, efficiency, and security that modern finance teams require.
+You can start extracting invoices for free to see this in practice with your own documents.

 The Verdict: Choosing the Right Tool for Your Accounts Payable Automation